yellow0125/Deliverables_of_Mitacs_Proj/README.md

 Through this project, I dedicated my efforts to ensure the best possible outcomes, not only by contributing to technical aspects but also by supporting the integration of ideas and resources.
 I have learned the importance of both internal teamwork and external collaboration in driving research success.

+##### Lesley
+Through this valuable project, I learned both technical skills and research practices.

+I worked on detecting water areas and identifying living trees.
+U-Net was my starting point, and I compared backbones such as ResNet50 and DeepLab.
+This showed me how architecture choice can affect performance.
+I also experimented with optimizers and learning rates to fine-tune results.
+For alive tree, I tested traditional methods like RGB-based indices and selected the one that fit our dataset best.

+I also explored how to convert 2D image predictions into geometric maps.
+This step helped me connect computer vision outputs with spatial analysis and see their value in forest monitoring.

+Collaboration played a big role.
+Weekly discussions with teammates and feedback from our professor guided my work and kept me focused on practical applications.

+What motivated me most was the project’s purpose.
+Forest health and wildfire prevention are urgent issues.
+Knowing that our work could make a difference made the effort feel meaningful.

+This experience strengthened my technical skills in computer vision and geospatial analysis.
+It also taught me persistence, adaptability, and teamwork.
+There is still room to improve, but I’m proud of what we achieved together.